splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Onboarding part 2: Design your architecture and get data in
 *********************************************************************

-In the second part of the onboarding phase, get familiar with important concepts, gather requirements, and begin integrating Splunk Observability Cloud into your existing environment.
+After completing :ref:`phase1-team-user-admin`, you are ready for the second part of the onboarding phase.
+In this part of the onboarding phase, you get familiar with important concepts, gather requirements, and begin integrating Splunk Observability Cloud into your existing environment.
 To design your architecture and get data in, complete the following tasks:

 .. meta::
     :description: